Category:

 Death

 In 1978, McQueen developed a cough, which led him to give up smoking.
-However, the cough persisted, and he eventually discovered he had pleural mesothelioma, a type of cancer that is attributed to asbestos exposure for which there is no known cure.
+However, the cough persisted, and he eventually discovered he had pleural mesothelioma, a type of cancer that is attributed to asbestos exposure, for which there is no known cure.

 After evidence of widespread metastasis was found, McQueen sought controversial treatments in Mexico that ultimately did nothing to cure him.
 He developed a number of tumors in his abdomen and flew to Mexico to have one on his liver removed, despite American doctors telling him they were inoperable.
-Shortly following the surgery, McQueen died of a heart attack in November of 1980 while still in Mexico.
+Shortly following the surgery, McQueen died of a heart attack in November 1980 while still in Mexico.

-McQueen was cremated, and his ashes were spread over the Pacific Ocean.
+McQueen was cremated, and his ashes were scattered over the Pacific Ocean.
 Since his death, McQueen has remained an icon and has been inducted into the Hall of Great Western Performers and the Motorcycle Hall of Fame.
 He has also been featured in a number of museum exhibits, had documentaries made on his life, and has been portrayed in feature films.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.